British Wheel of Yoga Qualifications Level 4 Certificate in Teaching Yoga

 Not only will this help build your confidence a a yoga teacher, but will also give you the support you need in the initial stages of your yoga teaching career.

-Initially you will start teaching your peers on the course, and this will be ongoing throughout the 3 years.
+Initially you will start teaching your peers on the course, and this will be ongoing throughout the training.
 You will also be encouraged to teach in your community as soon as you and your tutor agree that you are ready.

-There will be 2 Assessed Class Teaching practices within the course where you will be observed and assessed on classes that you have set up.
+There will be an Assessed Class Teaching practice within the course where you will be observed and assessed on classes that you have set up.
 If this is a problem then do speak with your tutor to make other arrangements.